sunpy/sunpy/doc/source/guide/vso.rst

 '.fits'.
 The '{file}' option uses the file name obtained by the VSO for each file.
 You can also use other properties of the query return to define the path where the data is saved.
-For example, to save the data to a subdirecory named after the instrument, use
+For example, to save the data to a subdirectory named after the instrument, use

     >>> res=client.get(qr, path='/Users/ireland/Desktop/Data/{instrument}/{file}.fits')